gdamjan/k3s-local-dev/README.md

 > [!WARNING]
 > Tested on Arch Linux only.
 Arch Linux provides k3s and podman in pristine state, so the only customizations
-> done by my config files.
+> done, are by my config files.
 Other distros might apply their own opinions out from the package.